CARL: Criticality-Aware Agentic Reinforcement Learning: Related Works

 With the rapid advancement of LLMs’ core capabilities~\cite{qwen3, guo2025deepseek}, search agents~\cite{yao2022react} \zy{have emerged by} equipping LLMs with \zy{internet access} and custom workflows.
 These agents can proactively search and browse the web to gather information before responding.
 As task complexity increases, static prompt engineering~\cite{li2025search-o1, xinjie2025reagent} and dataset construction method~\cite{yu2024auto-rag} quickly reach their limits in improving performance. \zy{In contrast, reinforcement learning offers greater potential by enabling agents to self-improve through interaction with the environment.}

-Inspired by the success of GRPO~\cite{shao2024deepseekmath} on math reasoning~\cite{hendrycks2021math, he2024olympiadbench}, recent studies have attempted to extend it to search agents~\cite{song2025r1-searcher, jin2025search-r1, zheng2025deepresearcher, gao2025asearcher}, \zy{with a primary focus on data synthesis and framework construction.} \zy{ARPO~\cite{dong2025arpo} takes an initial step toward RL algorithmic refinement by shifting the rollout granularity from trajectory to step level,} based on the observation that token entropy \zy{often} rises after tool calls.
+Inspired by the success of GRPO~\cite{shao2024deepseekmath} on math reasoning~\cite{hendrycks2021math, he2024olympiadbench}, recent studies have attempted to extend it to search agents~\cite{song2025r1-searcher, jin2025search-r1, zheng2025deepresearcher, gao2025asearcher}, with a primary focus on data synthesis and framework construction. \zy{ARPO~\cite{dong2025arpo} takes an initial step toward RL algorithmic refinement by shifting the rollout granularity from trajectory to step level,} based on the observation that token entropy \zy{often} rises after tool calls.
 However, these methods still treat all steps uniformly without examining their individual contributions, leading to noisy credit assignment and redundant computation.
-In this work, we discover that agent outcomes are determined by a small subset of high-criticality actions, and \zy{accordingly structure RL to focus on these actions.}
+In this work, we discover that agent outcomes are determined by the action choices at a small subset of high-criticality states, and accordingly structure RL to focus on actions taken from these states.